pip-services/pip-services-docs/content/en/getting_started/recipes/designing_persistence/_index.md

 ##### Update

 We can update a record by using the update() method.
-In the following example, we define a new instance for our record with id equal to ‘1’ and we update the content to ‘Updated content 1’.
+In the following example, we define a new instance for our record with id equal to '1' and we update the content to 'Updated content 1'.

 {{< tabsection >}}
    {{< include "./__code19_node.md" >}}